caseymcgon/NFLPlayoffFantasyFootball/README.md

 ###### TODO (Next Year)

+- Tidyings of current code (but resist fully rewriting it.
+Small improvements this year)

-- Do cleaning & check for positions inputted correctly on user form 'submit' -- print out cleaned players for user to check
+- Do cleaning & check for correct position on user form 'submit' (this is currently done on the backend / after input to Google Sheets then loading in via the Google sheets API.
+This proposal would be done before sending it to google sheets).
+Then print out cleaned players for user to see / check

-- Could turn Tiebreaker & D sections into dropdowns
+- Could turn Tiebreaker & D sections into dropdowns, potentially even match start of strings for player inputs

 - Create a script out of get_all_team_names() and get_all_players() so I just run that once next year w/ the year and it creates the right json files

+- Consider a different API that will have PAT info for cheap

 - More Testing